mstksg/inCode/copy/entries/five-point-haskell-2.md

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html

-In the last post, we talked about [Total Depravity][], which is about treating any mentally-tracked constraint or condition as inevitably leading to a catastrophe and denouncing the reliance on our flawed mental context windows.
+In the last post, we talked about [Total Depravity][], which is about treating any mentally tracked constraint or condition as inevitably leading to a catastrophe and denouncing the reliance on our flawed mental context windows.

 [Total Depravity]: https://blog.jle.im/entry/five-point-haskell-part-1-total-depravity.html